N.Y.C. Mayhem

-Straight Ahead (known as N.Y.C.
-Mayhem in 1985) was an American straight edge hardcore punk band formed in Queens, New York City, in 1984, by drummer and vocalist Tommy Carroll, guitarist Gordon Ancis and bassist Tony Marc Shimkin.
+N.Y.C.
+Mayhem was an American straight edge hardcore punk band formed in Queens, New York City in 1984 by drummer and vocalist Tommy Carroll, guitarist Gordon Ancis and bassist Tony Marc Shimkin.

 History

-Straight Ahead were formed by former-Assault guitarist and bassist Gordon Ancis and Tony Marc Shimkin along with drummer and vocalist Tommy Carroll, who had previously played in Corrupt, in 1984, the band would then change their name to "N.Y.C.
+N.Y.C.
+Mayhem were formed by former Assault guitarist and bassist Gordon Ancis and Tony Marc Shimkin, along with drummer and vocalist Tommy Carroll, who had previously played in Corrupt, in 1984.
+The band would then change their name to "N.Y.C.
 Mayhem" in 1985, release their debut demo tape "Mayhemic Destruction" and then replace Shimkin with Craig Setari.
-Late-1985 saw the release of their debut EP "We Stand" and the band's first breakup, in which Carrol and Setari would join Youth of Today.
+Late 1985 saw the release of their debut EP "We Stand" and the band's disbandment.

+Disbandment

-N.Y.C.
-Mayhem reformed in 1986, back under their previous moniker "Straight Ahead", this time with Rob Echeverria on guitar, instead of Gordon Ancis.
-This lineup would record a 7-inch as a three-piece, before recruiting Armand Majidi on drums, having Carroll move over to only vocals.
+The three final members of N.Y.C.
+Mayhem formed "Straight Ahead", with the addition of Rob Echeverria on guitar instead of Gordon Ancis.
+This lineup would record a 7-inch as a three-piece before recruiting Armand Majidi on drums, having Carroll move over to only vocals.

-They played their final gig on May 3, 1987, playing one reunion gig in 1988 at the "For Pete's Sake" benefit, after which Carroll was rarely seen, if ever.
+Original bass player Tony Marc Shimkin has worked with artists such as Madonna, on her 1992 album Erotica.
+The band's vocalist, Tommy Carroll, went on to be the drummer in Youth of Today and vocalist of Irate.
+Original guitarist Gordon Ancis went on to found pioneering death metal band Hellhouse in 1985, as well as Zero Hour, which included ex-Whiplash guitarist Tony Scaglione, Massacre guitarist Rob Goodwin and Deathrash bassist Pat Burns.
+Ancis also played in New York crossover thrash band Leeway and hardcore punk band Agnostic Front.
+Bassist Craig Setari has played bass for New York hardcore punk band Sick of It All since 1992.
+Setari has also played with Youth of Today, Agnostic Front and Cro-Mags.